Shaurya-Sarma/FCC-Tribute-Page/README.md

 # FCC-Tribute-Page
-A tribute page of George R.R Martin

-This project is for the completion of the Responsive Web Design Project on FreeCodeCamp.
+A tribute page of George R.R Martin to the completion of the Responsive Web Design Project on FreeCodeCamp.
 You can find me on https://www.freecodecamp.org/shaux.

 Live Server: https://shaurya-sarma.github.io/FCC-Tribute-Page/